GanchengZhu/DataQualityWithEyeLink/readme.md

-# Smartphone Eye Tracking Data Quality with EyeLink Weblink
+# Smartphone Eye Tracking Data Quality Assessed with EyeLink and Weblink

-## Smartphone Eye Tracking SDK
+## Accessing the Smartphone Eye Tracking SDK

-Please send an email to zhiguo@zju.edu.cn.
-Upon successful processing of your request, you will receive an email containing the Smartphone Eye Tracking SDK.
+To access the smartphone eye-tracking SDK reported in this paper, please send a request to zhiguo@zju.edu.cn.
+Please note that the smartphone eye-tracking SDK is intended for academic use only.
+You will need to sign an end-user agreement before we share the smartphone eye-tracking SDK.

 ### Email Prompt

-Here’s a template for your request email.
+Please use the following email template for your request.
 Please keep the subject line unchanged:

 ```
-Subject: Request for Access to the Smartphone Eye Tracking SDK
+Subject: Request for Accessing the Smartphone Eye Tracking SDK

 Dear Prof. Zhiguo Wang,

 I hope this message finds you well.

-My name is [Your Name], and I am a [student or researcher] at [Your Affiliation].
+My name is [Your Name], and I am a [student/researcher] at [Your Affiliation].
 I am writing to request the Smartphone Eye Tracking SDK.

-I assure you that I will use this SDK solely for academic and research purposes and will not utilize it for commercial activities or share it with others.
+We acknowledge that the use of this SDK is subject to certain restrictions.
+We will use this SDK solely for academic and research purposes, and we will not utilize it for commercial activities or disseminate it to others.

 Thank you for considering my request.
 I look forward to receiving access to the SDK.